flemay/3musketeers/docs/docs/patterns.md

 ## Make

 Make calls Compose which then calls another Make target inside a Docker container.
 This pattern requires the Docker image to have Make installed.
-Solutions about what to do if your image does not contain Make can be found [here][docker].
+Solutions about what to do if your image does not contain Make can be found [here][linkDocker].

 ```yaml
 # docker-compose.yml